 Gear is always one of the most impressive gifts for photography enthusiasts to unwrap under the Christmas tree but unless the person already knows how to use a DSLR, the chances of them being intimidated by it and keeping it safely tucked into a wardrobe gathering dust are really high.

-If this is what is happening in your house, the present of a photography course is a great one: what can be best to give the gift of a skill?
-The course I recommend to parents is the online ‘lilipad photography launchpad’ by club Lilypad, a course I myself took earlier this year with results I am really proud of!
+If this is what is happening in your house, the gift of a photography course is a great one: what can be best to give the gift of a skill?

 A stylish camera bag

 Camera bags come in all shapes and sizes and some are beautiful as well as useful.

 When picking one, looks are important but functionality even more.

 If you are looking at bags as a gift for a photography enthusiast, always take into account what is the bag for: carrying multiple lenses or maybe just relieve your neck from the weight of a camera string?

 Does your photographer friend prefer a rucksack kind of bag or crossbody?

 And will they use the bag as an extra or will they have it as their main bag for also a wallet, documents and possibly even a water bottle?